WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 <footer>The Information Needs of Communities (FCC Report, July 2011)</footer>

-During the initial phase, the American Archive will launch a website to give the public online access to thousands of hours of programming – as much material as legally possible to include.
-In addition, the website will provide data records for approximately 2.5 million items inventoried by public broadcasting stations for this project.
+During the initial phase, the American Archive has launched a website to give the public online access to thousands of hours of programming – as much material as legally possible to include.
+More than 7,000 historic public radio and television programs are now available for streaming and more content will be added periodically.
+In addition, the website provides data records for approximately 2.5 million items inventoried by public broadcasting stations for this project.